 Next on your household cleaning list is the home’s bedrooms.
 Daily, you’ll want to remove clutter—hang up clothes, put away clutter, and make the bed.

 At least once a week, you’ll also want to vacuum the carpets or floors, keeping them clean and tidy.
 Also dust any cabinets, shelves, or bookcases.
+Don’t forget to clean your blinds, and if you need to replace them, find a quality blinds store.

 If you’re planning a big yearly spring clean and want to include your bedrooms, go through your wardrobes and closets, giving away or donating any items of clothing you no longer wear.
 It can feel great to declutter!